ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

+1. When building a neural network, should you overfit or underfit it first?

+---

 45. What was the most crucial difference between Rosenblatt’s original algorithm and Hinton’s fundamental papers of 1986: <a href="">Learning representations by back-propagating errors</a> and 2012:
 <a href="">ImageNet Classification with Deep Convolutional Neural Networks” </a>